ccamara/reveal-hugo/content/2019-06-13-accessibility-workshop/_index.md

 ## The problem(s)

-People with disabilities cannot be fully auonomous when moving in a city (especially in an unknown city).
+People with disabilities cannot be fully autonomous when moving in a city (especially in an unknown city).
 Two types of exclusion:

 * Physical: urban design
 * Technological: specialized apps/services

 ---

-{{< slide background-image="img/esquema-colores.png" background-opacity="0.2">}}
+{{< slide background-image="img/esquema-colores-mudo.png" background-opacity="0.2" background-size="contain">}}

 ## Our Goal